 Unfortunately, rather than revise his position and despite overwhelming scientific research Kirby continues to hold his anti-vaccine position despite this cause being totally discredited.

-One has to ask the simple question that if Kirby's book "Evidence of Harm" was to become a documentary movie would Michael Shermer and other sceptics be so quick to endorse such a film on face value without further research?
+One has to ask the simple question: if Kirby's book "Evidence of Harm" was to become a documentary movie would Michael Shermer and other skeptics be so quick to endorse such a film on face value without further research?

 Science Based Medicine: Vaccines and Autism